ajaysathvik/bi0s_Hardware_tasks/Bandit.md

 lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR<br />

 #### Learned:<br />
-      Working of file command.<br />
+      Working of file command.
-      Astar key is used to select all.<br />
+      Astar key is used to select all.

 ## LEVEL 5 --> 6
 #### The motive of this level is to access a file with some specific characteristics.